-Her work is held in the collections of the Metropolitan Museum of Art, New York; Tehran Museum of Contemporary Art and the Museum of Contemporary Art, Tokyo and Sharjah Art Foundation.
+Farmanfarmaian’s work is in the collections of the Metropolitan Museum of Art, New York; Tehran Museum of Contemporary Art; Museum of Contemporary Art, Tokyo and Sharjah Art Foundation.
 In 2018, The Monir Museum opened in Tehran as the first solo museum in Iran.